PLAYBILL VAULT'S Today in Theatre History: JUNE 19

 1987 Steel Magnolias, Robert Harling's smalltown drama transfers from Off-Broadway's WPA Theatre to Off-Broadway's Lucille Lortel Theatre where it will play 817 performances.
 The play features Kate Wilkinson under the direction of Pamela Berlin.

-1997 Though Cats, Broadway's longest-running musical opened to mixed reviews October 7, 1982 and its slogan, "Now and Forever," seemed a bit presumptuous, the show has officially become the longest-running musical in Broadway history.
-Its record-breaking 6,138th performance plays tonight.
+1997 Though Cats opened to mixed reviews October 7, 1982 and its slogan, "Now and Forever," seemed a bit presumptuous, the show officially becomes the longest-running musical in Broadway history when it plays its record-breaking 6,138th performance tonight.
+The record will be surpassed by another Andrew Lloyd Webber musical, The Phantom of the Opera, in 2006.

 2002 A.R.
 Rahman and Don Black's Bombay Dreams, a musical about a love story set in India, opens at London's Apollo Victoria.
 The producer is Andrew Lloyd Webber.
 It will open on Broadway in 2004.